YarinOz/CPU-Arch-Lab/FinalProject/README.md

 4. add HW accelerators
 5. add FPGA IO conective layer
 5. add GPIO and basic timer
+!. fix addressing in sim being 201 instead of 804, fix loading and reading data from bus

 - IO CONTROLLER
 - make sure sizing in IO controller for OUTPUT is ok